jgierer12/react-tag-names/README.md

 - Instead of kebab-case (e.g. `clip-path`), React uses camel-case (`clipPath`).

-- Since the tag names are taken directly from React's type definition, and this package's version always matches the respective React version, you are guaranteed to always get exactly the tags that React supports.
+- Since the tag names are taken directly from React's type definition, you are guaranteed to always get exactly the tags that React supports.

 ## Install